 that it would be tantamount to violating the second law of thermodynamics.

-we might allow for Maxwell's Demon-like behaviour to have been possible,
+might allow for Maxwell's Demon-like behaviour to have been possible,

-at an exponentially ever-increasing rate.
+at an exponentially increasing rate.

-However, this is exactly what appears to have happened in the first fraction of a second after the Big Bang.
+This, of course, is exactly what appears to have happened in the first fraction of a second after the Big Bang.

 So, it is tempting to investigate if there could be a connection between the two ideas.